cyberbotics/competition-template/ORGANIZER.md

 - You will need to add [webots-cloud](https://github.com/webots-cloud) as a collaborator with write access on your organizer repository, so that webots-cloud can start the [run workflow](.github/workflows/run.yml#L6) on your repository when participants push changes to their controllers:
   - [Click here](../../settings/access) to go to the "Collaborators" setting page.
   - You should see a "Manage access" box where you will see the current collaborators of the repo.
-     Click on the "Add people", search for "webots-cloud" and add it to the repository.
+     Click on the "Add people", search for "webots-cloud" and add it to the repository with write access.

 ### 3. Webots Files